Ahead-of-Time AST Analysis

 You can do ahead-of-time analysis for your queries.

-The primitive for analysis is GraphQL::Analysis::AST::Analyzer.
+The primitive for analysis is GraphQL::Analysis::Analyzer.
 Analyzers must inherit from this base class and implement the desired methods for analysis.

 Using Analyzers